Making a decision

 Putting things right

 - provide a service you should have had

 - make a decision it should have done before

 - reconsider a decision it did not take properly in the first place

 - improve its procedures so similar problems do not happen again

 We do not have legal powers to force organisations we investigate to follow our recommendations, but they almost always do.

-We publish all decisions three months after the date of the decision, unless we decide it is not in your best interests to do so.
+We publish all decisions six weeks after the date of the decision, unless we decide it is not in your best interests to do so.